Skip to main content

 Recommended Videos

-Gutierrez, 47, was sentenced to death in 1999 for the stabbing and beating murder of 85-year-old Escolastica Harrison during a home robbery.
+Gutierrez, 47, was convicted of fatally stabbing and beating 85-year-old Escolastica Harrison during a home robbery.
 Harrison, who lived with her nephew in the mobile home park she owned and who distrusted banks, had $600,000 stashed in her home at the time of her death, according to court records.

-Alex Hernandez, the victim’s nephew and godson, drove six hours from his home in Brownsville to the Texas State Penitentiary in Huntsville to attend the execution with a few friends on Tuesday.
+Alex Hernandez, the victim’s nephew and godson, drove six hours from his home in Brownsville to the Texas State Penitentiary in Huntsville to attend the execution with a few friends in July.
 He had made the trip in 2020 and was in the waiting room when the warden told him the U.S. Supreme Court had halted Gutierrez’s execution just over an hour before it was set to take place.
 He thought the news then was a “really bad joke.

 “It's just devastating.
-It's unbelievable,” Hernandez said on Tuesday while preparing for the drive home.
+It's unbelievable,” Hernandez said while preparing for the drive home.
 “Every time we have to wait is just more painful for us.
 We just want this over.
 We want an end to this chapter.
 We want to start over.”

 Hernandez, 55, remembered his aunt, whom family members affectionately called “Aunt Peco,” as “a really happy person, always wanting to sing and always having a smile on her face.”